 1. Shop Your House First

 This really needs to begin on the last day of school.
-When your kids bring home backpacks full of old school supplies, make an effort to save as many of these supplies as possible.
+When your kids bring home backpacks full of their used school supplies, make an effort to save as many of these supplies as possible.

 Sort though everything and save as many of the folders, crayons, binders, pens, markers, etc. as you can.
 Personally, I aim for reusing about 90% of my kids supplies.